Come Home

 Fortunately, dependence need not have the last word.
 Every year, countless people recognize the seriousness of the situation and seek alcohol addiction treatment.
 Instead of watching the disease slowly undermine their physical and mental health, they reach out to an alcohol rehab center that knows how to provide comprehensive care and long-term support.

 Some drinkers shrug off their addiction—they believe the long-term consequences will never catch up to them.
 Others are overwhelmed by a sense of shame and fear.
 The prognosis is neither as rosy nor as bleak as many believe.
-Addiction can be dangerous but, if experience has taught us anything, recovery is possible.
+Alcohol addiction can be dangerous—but if experience has taught us anything, recovery is possible.
 Alcohol use disorders can be conquered with the right treatment.

-Alcohol Use Disorder (AUD) receives relatively little media attention, yet it remains one of the most common and most devastating substance abuse disorders in the world.
-According to the National Institute on Alcohol Abuse and Alcoholism, roughly 6 percent of adults in the U.S. suffer from AUD.
-That means over 15 million people in this country alone are burdened with the devastating effects of alcohol-related illnesses.
+Alcohol use disorder (AUD) receives relatively little media attention, yet it remains one of the most common and most devastating substance abuse disorders in the world.
+According to the 2021 National Survey on Drug Use and Health, over 11 percent of adults ages 18 and older report suffering from AUD.
+That means over 28 million people in the United States alone are burdened with the devastating effects of alcohol-related illnesses.

 Unfortunately, society often turns a blind eye to alcohol dependency.
-Alcohol is not only legal; it’s socially acceptable.
+Alcohol is not only legal, but it’s socially acceptable.
 All over the world, people end their workdays with a beer or a glass of wine, yet few stop to consider its addictive potential.

-No one can say with certainty what “causes” addiction.
-So many factors contribute to the disease, making it hard to isolate any one cause.
-Scientists and physicians know that genetics play a role, as do environmental factors such as family, friends, and social influences.
+Many people want to know what makes alcohol addictive, but no one can say with certainty what “causes” addiction.
+Many factors contribute to the disease, making it hard to isolate any one cause.
+When it comes to understanding alcohol addiction, scientists and physicians know that genetics play a role, as do environmental factors such as family, friends, and social influences.
 Indeed, health professionals have long known that a family history of alcoholism is a key risk factor.

 A person’s emotional and mental health also increases the likelihood of developing an alcohol-related problem.
 Research has consistently shown that those who suffer from other mental conditions such as depression, anxiety, or bipolar disorder have a higher rate of alcohol use.
 All too often, victims choose to self-medicate rather than seek professional help.